-One of the biggest obstacles to saving for retirement is often that little voice that tells you your nest egg will have to wait, either because your car is on its last legs, your student loans are weighing on you or you promised yourself you would finally go on a proper vacation.
+One of the biggest obstacles to saving for retirement is often that little voice that tells you your nest egg will have to wait.

-You're probably thinking a few dollars here and there aren’t going to make a big difference, so you should wait to pad that nest egg until you can start contributing at least a few hundred a month to a 401(k) or IRA.
+You're probably thinking a few dollars here and there aren’t going to make a big difference, so your retirement fund can wait until you can start contributing at least a few hundred a month to a 401(k) or IRA.
 Right?

-If you find yourself using this logic, we don’t blame you—seems as though a lot of people do: According to a 2016 GoBankingRates survey, a third of Americans have exactly $0 saved for retirement.
-But the sooner you start investing in a retirement account, the sooner that money has an opportunity to grow—and even a little bit has the potential to go a long way over time.
+If you find yourself using this logic, so do a lot of people: According to a 2016 GoBankingRates survey, a third of Americans have exactly $0 saved for retirement.
+But the sooner you start investing in a retirement account, the sooner that money has an opportunity to grow — and even a little bit has the potential to go a long way over time.

-In other words, just because you can’t put away a big chunk of each paycheck right now, doesn’t mean that you should settle for putting away nothing.
-If getting started has been a challenge, read on for some pain-free strategies that could help you free up some cash for your nest egg—because every bit you can save and invest for your future is money well spent.
+Read on for some pain-free strategies that could help you free up some cash — because every bit you can save and invest for your future is money well spent.